-- Where you have requested the categories of personal information that we have collected about you, we will provide the information you have requested, except where not permitted under applicable law or otherwise exempted by the CCPA.
+- Where you have requested the categories of personal information that we have collected about you, we will provide the information you have requested, except where not permitted under applicable law or otherwise exempted by the CCPA or other applicable law.

-- Where you have requested specific pieces of personal information, we will provide the information you have requested, except where not permitted under applicable law or otherwise exempted by the CCPA.
+- Where you have requested specific pieces of personal information, we will provide the information you have requested, except where not permitted under applicable law or otherwise exempted by the CCPA or other applicable law.

-- Where you have requested that we delete personal information that we have collected from you, we will delete any information about you that is not necessary for the purposes indicated above.
+- Where you have requested that we delete personal information that we have collected from you, we will delete any information about you that is not necessary for the purposes indicated above or another permissible business, security or legal purpose.
 Certain information may be exempt from such requests under applicable law.

 If we are unable to complete your requests fully for any of the reasons above, we will provide you additional information about the reasons that we could not comply with your request.

-The right to opt-out of the sale of your personal information.
-You have the right to opt out of the sale of your personal information.
-California law broadly defines sale such that it may include, for example, allowing third parties to receive certain information, such as cookies IP address and/or browsing behaviour, to deliver targeted advertising.
+You have the right to opt out of the “sale” of your personal information.
+California law (for instance) broadly defines sale such that it may include, for example, allowing third parties to receive and use certain information, such as cookies IP address and/or browsing behavior, to deliver targeted advertising.

-You may also designate an agent to make requests to exercise your rights under CCPA as described above.
-We will take steps both to verify the identity of the person seeking to exercise their rights as listed above, and to verify that your agent has been authorized to make a request on your behalf through providing us with a signed written authorization or a copy of a power of attorney.
+You may also designate an agent to make requests to exercise your rights, where applicable state law (such as the CCPA) permits you to do so.
+In such case, we will take steps both to verify the identity of the person seeking to exercise their rights as listed above, and to verify that your agent has been authorized to make a request on your behalf through providing us with a signed written authorization or a copy of a validly executed power of attorney.